 As motorcyclists, the CTXP team and most Zillans hold one scene from "Dumb and Dumber" in particularly high esteem: The three minutes it takes Lloyd Christmas and Harry Dunn to ride their “hog” from the plains of Nebraska to Aspen, Colorado, on a pull-start mini bike.
 It’s dumb, sure, that’s the point.
 Then again, anyone who rides likely has a grudging respect for the absurdity and ambition of setting off across the western United States with no plan and no suspension.
 Urinating on another person takes a lot of emotion.
 Doing it to a friend, well, that’s got to be love.

 More to the point, the looming question we have always had is simple: What would it actually be like to make that journey, on that bike, with two grown men on board?
 All it took was three adults with adolescent minds and higher ups with enough, ahh, “vision” to say yes to the project.
-With a green light from our benevolent bosses, I helped Ari fabricate as exact a replica as we could of the machine used in the movie (that article is coming next week) and our CTXP producer, Spenser, dove into researching the roads that Lloyd and Harry would have taken.
+With a green light from our benevolent bosses, I helped Ari fabricate as exact a replica as we could of the machine used in the movie and our CTXP producer, Spenser, dove into researching the roads that Lloyd and Harry would have taken.
 Soon we had a running, street-legal replica (thank you, Arizona) and a route to follow.

 The next big logistics challenge was what time of year to take on the dumbest of all road trips.
 Fans of the film will remember that the temperature when the ride began was ostensibly pleasant — a sunny day, with both characters comfortable in T-shirts and windbreakers.
 By the time they arrive in Aspen, it’s freezing cold and the ski mountain is open.
 Also, as you will recall, when we met Mary Swanson’s stepmother, Helen, at the Icelandic Snow Owl Benefit, she suggested that the snow would be “gone in a couple of weeks.”
 She was tipsy, but it seemed like Helen knew Aspen.
 We figured spring made the most sense, and aimed to arrive in Nebraska in mid-April.